 Let’s now look at the different types of platforms and tease out relevant key metrics.

 Some platforms capture the transaction between producers and consumers.
 These platforms typically track actual transactions.
 Platforms like the Amazon marketplace may measure gross value of transactions.
 Those like Fiverr (which have fixed value per transaction) may simply measure number of transactions.
 Airbnb tracks number of nights booked.
 This is a better indicator of value creation than simply tracking number of transactions.
 At the same time, it doesn’t care about value of transactions (spare mattress being booked vs. castle) as the goal is simply more value created irrespective of type of customer.

-Some platforms are unable to capture the transaction, the exchange of money.
+Some platforms are unable to capture the transaction and the exchange of money.
 They create value by allowing producers access to consumers.
 In these cases, one of the common metrics tracked is the platform’s ability to generate leads.
 OpenTable specifically tracks reservations.
 These are not the actual transactions at the dinner table but serve as a proxy for the value created.
 Some platforms may track overall/relevant market access.
-Dating and matrimonial sites often talk about number of women registered as that determines the value that a user can expect to get.
+Dating and Matrimonial sites often talk about the number of women registered as that determines the value that a user can expect to get.